ramr/strongloop-buildpack/README.md

 to provide StrongLoop specific configuration files, so in such as case using the sample configuration is a good start.

+    #  Copy the config files to your app in a strongloop/ directory.
     cd myapp
     cp -r $local_path_to_this_buildpack/samples/strongloop .